whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

 #### Interactive Narrative

 Instead of a game, create a story that advances as the user interacts.
 This is excellent for students who want to focus on illustration and voice-over.
 This could take the form of a digital comic book or poetry reader where the environment changes based on the user's progress.
-Scrolling down the page or clicking `Next` might advance the story.
+Scrolling down the page or clicking Next might advance the story.

 Backgrounds could fade from day to night or characters could change expressions as the mood shifts.
-Ambient noise such as rai or city traffic could fades in on certain sections.
+Ambient noise such as rain or city traffic could fades in on certain sections.
 Specific voice over lines could play at specific moments.

 ### Process